Load & Predict 1 liner

 You can create Annotator & PretrainedPipeline based pipelines using all the classes

-attached to the nlp
+attached to the nlp module.

 from johnsnowlabs import nlp